 1.3.
 This Agreement is not designed to, nor does it cover part-time employees, temporary employees, chief officers, administrative employees, probationary employees (for the purpose of discipline and termination), student and reserve volunteers, or other persons except for regularly employed full-time firefighting personnel.

 1.4.
 Should new classifications be established by the District and added to this unit and/or should the Employment Relations Board order that new classifications be added to the unit, then the parties will meet and negotiate employment relations as defined by applicable law for these newly added classifications.

+TA: 04-18-17

 2.0.
 Union Security and Check-off